-HOOKER FURNITURE CORPORATION STOCK INCENTIVE PLAN
+HOOKER FURNISHINGS CORPORATION STOCK INCENTIVE PLAN

 1. Purpose.
-This 2020 Amendment and Restatement of the Hooker Furniture Corporation Stock Incentive Plan (the "Plan") is designed to support the overall compensation philosophy and objectives of Hooker Furniture Corporation (the "Company") to attract, retain, motivate and appropriately reward talented employee and other service providers who can contribute significantly to the Company's financial growth and success and enhance value for the Company's stockholders.
+This 2024 Amendment and Restatement of the Hooker Furnishings Corporation Stock Incentive Plan (the "Plan") is designed to support the overall compensation philosophy and objectives of Hooker Furnishings Corporation (the "Company") to attract, retain, motivate and appropriately reward talented employees and other service providers who can contribute significantly to the Company's financial growth and success and enhance value for the Company's stockholders.
 The Plan seeks to further these objectives through the use of equity-based and cash incentives that provide value to employees and other service providers with those of the Company's stockholders, and that encourage employees to remain with the Company and maximize its future performance.
 The Plan also provides for grants of stock incentives to compensate non-employee members of the Company's Board of Directors for their services.

-The Plan is an amendment and restatement of the 2015 Amendment and Restatement of the Hooker Furniture Corporation Stock Incentive Plan (the "Prior Plan").
-No additional incentive awards may be granted under the Prior Plan on or after the Effective Date of this Plan, although awards previously granted under the Prior Plan that remain outstanding on or after the Effective Date of this Plan shall continue to be governed by the terms of the Prior Plan.
+The Plan is an amendment and restatement of the 2020 Amendment and Restatement of the Hooker Furniture Corporation Stock Incentive Plan (the "Prior Plan").
+Shares available for issuance under the Prior Plan as of the Effective Date of this Plan, assuming approval by shareholders, will continue to be available for grant subject to this Plan.
+Awards previously granted under the Prior Plan that remain outstanding on or after the Effective Date of this Plan shall continue to be governed by the terms of the Prior Plan.
 Shares of Company Stock subject to outstanding incentive awards granted under the Prior Plan that expire, are forfeited or otherwise terminate unexercised may be subjected to Incentive Awards granted under this Plan, as provided in Section 4.